-One of the most common litigation tactics that abusers use is accusations of parental alienation.
+One of the most common litigation tactics that abusers use to maintain contact is accusations of parental alienation.
 Parental alienation has become a strategy used by abusive parents to silence, threaten and blame victims of domestic abuse who are trying to protect their children from unsafe contact.
 There have been many cases in which, despite domestic abuse having been found, the victim is ordered by the Judge that they must not ‘alienate’ the child from their other parent, the perpetrator themselves.
-In Channel 4’s Dispatches, Torn Apart: Family Courts Uncovered, Julia told her story of finding out the father of her children was a convicted paedophile.
-Julia thought her case was black and white and she had faith in the family court.
-But when accused of parental alienation, Julia was exposed to the harsh realities of the family justice system.
+A UN report of the Special Rapporteur on violence against women and girls discussed how parental alienation is a pseudoscience.
+It describes parental alienation as a “discredited and unscientific pseudo-concept” aimed at discrediting mothers who seek to protect their children from abuse.

-Right to Equality believes it is time for the family court to end the cultural norm that abusive parents have a right to parental involvement.
+We are launching a two-year campaign to end this harmful presumption of contact in the family courts.
+Co-led by Director Dr Charlotte Proudman and Advisor Dr Adrienne Barnett, Right to Equality is taking tangible action to reform the family justice system.
+Right to Equality works to change legislation where abusive parents have a right to parental involvement.
 We believe that contact with abusive parents can cause adult and child survivor’s serious harm.
 We will continue to campaign, lobby and gather evidence to ensure no more women and children lose their lives at the hands of abusive parents.